-Safeguarding Children and Safer Recruitment in Education determines (in paragraphs 4.49 and 4.50) which staff schools should list on the single central record.
-Cox Green School keeps and maintain a single central record of recruitment and vetting checks on the following people:

-- All staff who are employed as supply staff to the school whether employed directly by the school or through an agency; - All staff employed by the school on a permanent, fixed term or casual contract; - Any volunteers that the school or college has recruited to work regularly with children and for whom DBS checks have been requested because they are working unsupervised; - People brought into the school or college to provide regular additional teaching or instruction for pupils but who are not staff members; for example, a specialist sports coach or artist.

-Where the school uses an alternative provider of education, the school continues to be responsible for the safeguarding of that pupil.
-The school will obtain written confirmation on headed paper from the alternative provider that the appropriate safeguarding checks have been carried out on individuals working at that establishment to the level at which the school carries out checks on its own staff.
+- 16.1 Safeguarding Children and Safer Recruitment in Education determines (in paragraphs 4.49 and 4.50) which staff schools should list on the single central record.
+Cox Green School keeps and maintain a single central record of recruitment and vetting checks on the following people: - All staff who are employed as supply staff to the school whether employed directly by the school or through an agency; - All staff employed by the school on a permanent, fixed term or casual contract; - Any volunteers that the school or college has recruited to work regularly with children and for whom DBS checks have been requested because they are working unsupervised; - People brought into the school or college to provide regular additional teaching or instruction for pupils but who are not staff members; for example, a specialist sports coach or artist. - 16.2 Where the school uses an Alternative Provider of education, the school continues to be responsible for the safeguarding of that pupil.
+The school will obtain written confirmation on headed paper from the Alternative Provider that the appropriate safeguarding checks have been carried out on individuals working at that establishment to the level at which the school carries out checks on its own staff.
 Appendix 10 is the format in which information from the provider should be collected.

-The single central record will be audited annually by a Governor on the Leadership and Management Group.
+16.3 The single central record will be audited regularly by a Trustee, usually the Safeguarding Trustee.

-17. Disclosure and Barring Service (DBS) checks
+17. Disclosure and Barring Service (DBS) Checks